 The Board comprises a number of doctors who are specialists in their field and business and social sector leaders who kindly donate their time to help manage The Foundation.

 The Board of Directors currently comprises of the following members:

 Mr J Harkness

-John is a Fellow of Chartered Accountants Australia and New Zealand and the Australian Institute of Company Directors.
-He was a partner of KPMG for 24 years and National Executive Chairman for five years.
+Mr Harkness was a partner of KPMG for 24 years and National Executive Chairman for five years.
 After leaving KPMG in 2000, he has undertaken roles as a non executive director of listed and unlisted companies.
 Most recently, Mr Harkness was Chairman of Reliance Rail, and a Director of Goodman Group and Sinclair Knight Merz.
-He is currently Chairman of Charter Hall Retail Management Limited (director since August 2003), the management company of Charter Hall Retail REIT, as well as Chairman of the Reliance Rail group (since 2011).
-He was formerly a director of Sinclair Knight Merz Management Pty Limited (from 2010 to December 2013) and a Director of the Goodman Group (2004-2017).
+He is currently Chairman of Charter Hall Retail Management Limited (director since August 2003), the management company of Charter Hall Retail REIT.
 John is a member of the Territorial Headquarters and Sydney Advisory Board of the Salvation Army and also the Chairman of the National Foundation for Medical Research and Innovation.
 He has been the Chairman of the Foundation since 2000, after joining the Board of Directors in 1984.
+Mr Harkness is a Fellow of Chartered Accountants Australia and New Zealand and the Australian Institute of Company Directors.

 Dr J Dixon Hughes OAM